See this blog post that documents all of the methods to manipulate the view.

 I'm not going to recommend any specific brands, but while I've always used Dell, and have had good luck with them, I've heard many good things about Boxx (Custom Workstations for Your High Performance Computing Needs | BOXX) and SolidBox (https://www.mysolidbox.com/).
 It's my understanding that they will optimize a computer for use with Solidworks.
 If I was buying my own instead of my employer providing it I'd probably look into getting one from one of those companies.

-I'm attaching the specs for mine.
+I'm attaching the specs for my computer.
 Again, I'm not advocating for any brand, but this one works well for me (and I did have the helpful people at GoEngineer review the specs for me before getting it).
 I work with Parts, Assemblies, and Drawings, but I don't do any Simulation or Rendering, so I can't promise a similar machine will work well for you.

 Edit: I saw the information below posted by Mathieu Myrand-Bolduc in a Reply on the Discussion section of this forum, and he graciously agreed to let me quote it here.
 There's some good stuff in it.